"Less than Half"

 Portrait of Women in Iran

-Nishtman was rejected as an asylum seeker by the German BAMF initially and appealed the verdict, which means she is still waiting for the decision on asylum and has no certainty about her case yet.
+Nishtman was rejected as an asylum seeker by the German Federal Office for Migration and Refugees initially and appealed the verdict, which means she is still waiting for the decision on asylum and has no certainty about her case yet.
 Despite the threat of being deported back to Iran, Nishtman decided to speak out publicly in exile.
 She addresses topics like freedom of speech in Iran and, of course, women’s rights.

 Painting this picture was a long and intense process of working and reworking, which found expression in several layers of color and make-up until she felt that it was adequate to what she liked to express.
 Nishtman Abdollahi said she was overwhelmed and surrounded by pain when she started working on this piece, and she wanted to express her anger and rage.
 When I saw the first draft, the intensity, which this picture reveals by its immediate rawness, struck me.
 What touched me most in the final version was that this dramatic dimension of the portrayal arises from the plainness of its form.

 The cruelties against women in Iran are diverse.
 Not all of them are visible at first glance; like the black eye, the physical harm against women’s bodies covered with make-up.
-The picture also addresses the manifold ways of controlling women’s (here depicted as tied down) bodies by force.
-The actors who control women are many: their parents, husbands, families, but also the society in general by the social and emotional pressure it exerts, and finally state actors who punish and kill women for different forms of disobediencei.
-Not even hearts are free since under these circumstances women cannot choose whom to love, since this love is forbidden and impossible for several reasons, like status and family issues but also due to the persecution of sexual non-conformity.
+The picture also addresses the manifold ways of controlling women’s bodies (here depicted as tied down) by force.
+The actors who control women are many: their parents, husbands, families, but also the society in general by the social and emotional pressure it exerts, and finally state actors who punish and kill women for different forms of disobedience .
+Not even hearts are free since under these circumstances women cannot choose freely whom to love, since this is impossible for several reasons, like status and family issues but also due to the persecution of sexual non-conformity.

-A piece of cloth that recently became bravely contested by feminist activists in Iranii, Nishtman illustrated as chains: the Hijab women are forced to wear by law.
+A piece of cloth that recently became bravely contested by feminist activists in Iran , Nishtman illustrated as chains: the Hijab women are forced to wear by law.

 The painter also addresses the indirect strains of social pressure in the form of ideals, for which many women in Iran undergo plastic surgeries to gain recognition, as the tape on the woman’s nose suggests.
-However, there are other forms of social violence like verbal and sexual harassment women reportedly face in their everyday liveiii.
+Furthermore, there are other forms of social violence like verbal and sexual harassment women reportedly face in their everyday live .
 Nishtman Abdollahi has outlined such advances on the paper next to the woman's ears, but she decided to censor this offensive, painful, and threatening “bullshit” women in Iran have to endure, as she expresses it.
-Women cannot speak out against these hostilities without facing serious menace, as the sewed up mouth in this portrait indicates.
+Women cannot speak out against these hostilities without facing serious menace, as the sewed-up mouth in this portrait indicates.